voxpupuli/puppet-icinga2/README.md

 Notifications are load-balanced amongst all nodes in a zone.
 By default this functionality is enabled.
 If your nodes should send out notifications independently from any other nodes (this will cause duplicated notifications if not properly handled!), you can set enable_ha to false.

 #### Class: `icinga2::feature::command`
 Enables or disables the `command` feature.
+Notice: The feature is deprecated and will be removed in Icinga 2 2.11.0.

 **Parameters of `icinga2::feature::command`:**